czechmate777/BridgeBuilder/README.md

 ---

 ### To Do:
-- Break whole bridge when using Bridge Builder
+- Break whole bridge when using Bridge Builder?
 - particles on server
 - build from player
 - Different colors
+- Model animation
+- Placable bridge walls

 ---